Dimitrios Indares: Biography

 Indares was born in Leivartzi, a village in Achaea, around 1777, to family expatriated from Mystras.
 His family name was Papadopoulos, but he was nicknamed 'Indares' from the Turkish idare (= administration, direction, management), Indares (= commander, chief of a military corps).
 Until the final adoption of this surname, he signed as Spiliopoulos ('son of Spilios').

 As a young man he went to Zakynthos, where he joined the British Army for a short time.
 There he was initiated into the Filiki Eteria and then undertook the initiation of the 33 villages of the Leivarzi-Kapeli area.
-On March 16, 1821, he organized the attack against the Turks of Mostenitsa and set fire to the tower of the Turco-Albanian landowner from Lalas, Elmaz Agha, where he found plenty of ammunition, part of which he contributed to the siege of the towers of Kalavryta.
+On March 16, 1821, he organized the attack against the Turks of Mostenitsa and set fire to the tower of the Muslim Albanian landowner from Lalas, Elmaz Agha, where he found plenty of ammunition, part of which he contributed to the siege of the towers of Kalavryta.
 This fact is probably the first attack at the beginning of the revolution against an inhabited settlement, since the attack to the city of Kalavryta and Kalamata took place later.

 The attack on Elmaz Agha's tower was in part motivated by revenge against Elmaz for having abducted his cousin Eleni, daughter of the local magnate Christodoulos Papadopoulos.
 The romance between the Muslim Elmaz Agha and the Christian Eleni around the year 1800, was a major local event and became a legend, which survived as a folk song with various variations.

-At the battle of Pyrgos, on April 3, 1821, as the leader of a group from Kalavryta he hurried to strengthen the defense of the rebels under Charalambos Vilaetis against the attack of the numerous Turco-Albanians of Lala.
+At the battle of Pyrgos, on April 3, 1821, as the leader of a group from Kalavryta he hurried to strengthen the defense of the rebels under Charalambos Vilaetis against the attack of the numerous Albanians of Lala.